eddie0329/MintChoco/README.md

 MintChoco is new Vue state management system inspired by `React context api and reducer patterns`.

+🚧 Currently, MintChoco is beta version.
+No npm published.

 ## 💡 Example

 See more detail in [here](https://github.com/eddie0329/MintChoco/tree/master/packages/example)